Repentance is for Believers

-Jesus was teaching His disciples some basic principles of the kingdom when He said something that is tough to swallow.
-“If your brother sins, rebuke him, and if he repents, forgive him.
-If he sins against you seven times in a day, and seven times comes back to you and says, ‘I repent,’ forgive him” (Luke 17:3-4).
+Jesus was teaching his disciples some basic principles of the kingdom when he said something that is tough to swallow.
+“If your brother or sister sins against you, rebuke them; and if they repent, forgive them.
+Even if they sin against you seven times in a day and seven times come back to you saying ‘I repent,’ you must forgive them” (Luke 17:3-4, NIV).
 This shocked the disciples because they responded, “Increase our faith!” (v.
 5).
 Maybe you had the same reaction.
 I want to point out that Jesus was talking about “your brother,” another Christian, sinning against you and repenting.

 The word “repent” (metanoeo) occurs twice in these verses and it is something done by a believer.
 And now that we know what the word means, we can see that Jesus is talking about more than apologizing and asking someone to forgive you.
 For one thing, the other person’s forgiveness is not what releases you from guilt; your repentance does.
 But to repent is to do more than apologize or be sorry; it requires a definite change.